 Born NYC.
 Left for boy’s school in CT at 11.
 Left for more school in CA at 17 this time with women, who required extensive study.
 Gave up and moved to DC in ’69.
 Got married and returned to CA. Moved to prune ranch in Healdsburg in ’71.
 Changed from prunes to grapes and from guitar to cello.
 Ate dirt, fixed machinery and learned a little Spanish.
 Backed over cello in driveway by mistake, and in ’90 took up sax.
 Went queer for old saxes and then for anything old.
 Got tired of selling grapes in ’02 and was rescued by Jake, who promised to sell wine if we made it.
 Love our wine, but can’t drink it all myself.
 Time will tell.

-Jacob Hawkes is a bald man in his late thirties.
+Jacob Hawkes is a bald man in his early forties.
 He wears glasses and a beard and has a sort of athlete-gone-to-seed figure.
 He was born and raised on the farm on Chalk Hill Road, where his mother and father still live.

 Jake never thought he would make wine for a living.
 His greatest aspiration was the same as every other child in America: to live anywhere but here.
 To that end, he left home and bumped around from place to place starting at the age of seventeen.
 His occupations were various.
 A construction worker in Rodarte, New Mexico, nightclub doorman in New York, woodchopper in California, grape-picker in Australia, alcoholic in Mexico, metal worker in Oakland, English teacher in San Marcos, Texas, but one common thread ran through all of this: wherever Jake went, he failed.
 And, when he failed, he came home and worked in the vineyard.